stolostron/hypershift-deployment-controller/CONTRIBUTING.md

 make docker-push
 ```

-Now, you can follow the [getting started guide](./README.md#getting-started) to work with the open-cluster-management cluster-curator-controller repository.
+Now, you can follow the [getting started guide](./README.md) to work with the open-cluster-management hypershift-deployment-controller repository.